facebookresearch/ELF/README.md

 Overview
 ===============

 ELF is an **E**xtensive, **L**ightweight and **F**lexible platform for game research, in particular for real-time strategy (RTS) games.
 On the C++-side, ELF hosts multiple games in parallel with C++ threading.
 On the Python side, ELF returns one batch of game state at a time, making it very friendly for modern RL.
-On the other hand, in other platforms (e.g., OpenAI Gym), one Python interface only incorporates one single game instance.
+In comparison, other platforms (e.g., OpenAI Gym) wraps one single game instance with one Python interface.
 This makes concurrent game execution a bit complicated, which is a requirement of many modern reinforcement learning algorithms.

 For research on RTS games, ELF comes with an fast RTS engine, and three concrete environments: MiniRTS, Capture the Flag and Tower Defense.
 MiniRTS has all the key dynamics of a real-time strategy game, including gathering resources, building facilities and troops, scouting the unknown territories outside the perceivable regions, and defend/attack the enemy.
 User can access its internal representation and can freely change the game setting.